eastse/chatai/README.md

    - `setting multi-prompt-color`: This sub-command sets the multi-line prompt color.
    - `setting single-text-color`: This sub-command sets the single-line input text color.
    - `setting multi-text-color`: This sub-command sets the multi-line input text color.
 - `stop-cmd`: This command stops the execution of commands in the application.
-Users can press Ctrl + C to exit the application.
+Users can press Ctrl + Z to exit the application.
 - `multi-line`: This command switches the input mode between single-line and multi-line.
+- `exit`: Quit.

 ## Readline Shortcut